Eigenvector-based acceleration strategies for gradient-type methods: Detailed analysis of relaxed gradient iterations

 \begin{remark} The case where $\beta_{1,0} = 0$ or $\beta_{n,0} = 0$ can be easily handled: $\lambda_1$ should be replaced by the smallest eigenvalue $\lambda_i$ for for which $\beta_{i,0}\ne 0$ and $\lambda_n $ by the largest eigenvalue $\lambda_i$ for for which $\beta_{i,0}\ne 0$.
 Also, the proof can be easily extended to the situation where $\xi_k$ belongs to the closed interval $[\lambda_1/\sigma, \lambda_n/\sigma]$ instead of being restricted to $(\lambda_1/\sigma, \lambda_n/\sigma)$.
 Indeed, if $\xi_k = \lambda_1 / \sigma$ for a given step $k$ then $\beta_{1,k+1} = 0$ per \eqref{eq:betatil}.
 Thus, we are in a situation similar to the one where $\beta_{1,0} = 0$ and we can apply the same remedy: replace $\lambda_1$ by smallest eigenvalue for which this does not happen.
 We can proceed similarly when $\xi_k = \lambda_n$ for a given $k$. \end{remark}

-In other words, this lemma gives a sufficient condition on the choice of the shift parameters for the normalized residuals $i$-th component $(\beta_{i,k})_{k\in\N}$ to be negligible before the two extremal modes.
+In other words, this lemma gives a sufficient condition on the choice of the shift parameters for the normalized residuals $i$-th component $(\beta_{i,k})_{k\in\N}$ to be negligible compared to the two extremal modes.
 In the first case in \eqref{eq:limsup}, the condition is equivalent to

 which means that, on average, $ \frac{|\xi_j - \lambda_i|}{|\xi_j-\lambda_1|}$ is smaller than $1$ but is not prevented from being larger than $1$ from time to time.
 These considerations show that the behavior of the shifted and scaled power method depends crucially on how the $\xi_k$'s are chosen inside $(\frac{\lambda_1}{\sigma},\frac{\lambda_n}{\sigma})$.
 If they are chosen as independent and identically distributed random variables, uniformly in $(\frac{\lambda_1}{\sigma},\frac{\lambda_n}{\sigma})$, we can prove the following Lemma.
 For a more general result on random steplengths when $\sigma=1$, we refer the interested reader to \cite{kalousekSteepestDescentMethod2017}.